mantl/mantl/examples/README.md

 That should give you a nicely formated output of the current state of the app.

-Notice that we didn't need headers `-h`, the http verb was the default GET so we didn't need `-X` but we still needed the -k to get around our self signed ssl certificate.
+Notice that we didn't need headers `-h` and the http verb was the default GET so we didn't need `-X`.
+We still needed the -k to get around our self signed ssl certificate.

 ##### Delete App

-From this REST API the call to destroy the application is.
+From this REST API, the call to destroy the application is:

     curl -k  "https://admin:hardpass@192.168.242.55:8080/v2/apps/hello-world" -X DELETE

-which is the same as the above but with the HTTP DELETE verb instead of the default GET.
+which is the same as the current status path but with the HTTP DELETE verb instead of the default GET.
 If successful you will get something like:

     {"version":"2015-12-14T06:44:37.378Z","deploymentId":"e7680e8e-d073-4c57-9f64-e73d8b634398"}